-7. When the WCB provides cost relief, an employer may request to have their previous years' experience rating reviewed (POL 27/2016, Experience Rating Program - Discounts or Surcharges).
+11. If an employer receives cost relief on a claim, a credit will be applied to the employer's claims costs in the year cost relief was applied.
+Employers may request to have their previous years' experience rating reviewed (POL 27/2016, Experience Rating Program - Discounts or Surcharges).